Data Protection Policy

 Transfer of Data:

 Gafcon only transfers data to our sister organisations (e.g. Gafcon Provinces and Branches) or to trusted agencies (e.g. our travel agent).
-No data will be transferred outside the EU unless Gafcon receives written assent by the appointed recipient that he/she/they will comply with this data protection policy.
+No data will be transferred outside the UK and EU unless Gafcon receives written assent by the appointed recipient that he/she/they will comply with this data protection policy.
 We will not publish personal information about data subjects without their consent.

 Data protection reviews: